Benchmarking Web API Quality -- Revisited: Background

 \subsubsection{Availability}

 Generally, availability describes the likelihood of a system -- here, a web API -- being able to respond to requests.
 Providing a concise definition of availability, though, is non-trivial: Does an API have to send correct responses or does it suffice if it is still able to tell about current problems?
-For this paper, we distinguish three different kinds of availability to consider these questions:
+For this paper, we distinguish -- based on our previous work~\cite{paper_bermbach_api_benchmarking} -- three different kinds of availability to consider these questions:

-\emph{Pingability} describes whether there is anything ``alive'' at the API provider's site.
+\emph{Pingability} describes whether there is anything ``alive'' at the web API provider's site.
 This may be a load balancer or even a fault endpoint.
 For a single machine deployment, pingability describes whether said machine is reachable at an operating system level.
 Pingability is fulfilled if, at the web API's URL, some entity responds to basic low level requests, e.g., ping requests (using the ICMP protocol).

 \emph{Accessibility} describes whether the resource represented by the web API is still accessible but not necessarily able to fulfill its task.
 For a single machine deployment, accessibility describes whether the web server component is reachable but does not require the hosted application logic to be accessible.
 A web API is accessible if it responds to HTTP requests using one of the predefined HTTP status codes.